 Is money a good form of recognition?

 While money is often used as a form of recognition studies have shown that rarely does money provide the return on investment that an actual award will.
 Money is frequently used because it is easy and because many people believe that it is a great award.
 Unless the financial award is a significant portion of their annual income it will not provide the return on investment the award program is intended to achieve.
+Research has shown that while competitive pay and benefits may attract the best talents, it is an environment that promotes recognition throughout the company that stands the best chance of retaining their valued employees and sustaining growth.
 For more information on this area contact Lane Award Manufacturing.